 - a.
 DIT, NDIT, NEXP.
 A DIT value of 0 indicates that the smallest possible DIT value (currently 0.83 seconds) is to be used. - b.
 Number of dithering positions.
 The default 4x4 pattern is recommended to decrease the flatfield residuals to a level of ~0.1% and to handle detector bad pixels. - c.
 Filter: any BB or NB filter from the common filter wheel. - d.
 Observation type list.
 Defines the sequence of Object (O), Sky (S), Flux (F) and Star Center (C) measurements to be obtained. - e.
 Detector X and Y offset for flux measurements.
 Indicates the offset (in mas) which is performed to offset the source from the coronagraphic mask for the flux measurement. - f.
 Sky RA and Dec offset list.
 A list of sky offsets (in arcseconds) for the sky background measurement.
 The number of sky measurements for each "Sky" in the observation type list is equal to the number of offsets defined in the Sky RA and Dec offset list, i.e. for an RA and Dec Sky offset list of "10 -10", "-10 10" will result in two sky background measurements per "S" in the observation type list. - g.
 Deformable mirror waffle parameters.
 These parameters control the amplitude and the pattern of the four symmetric echoes of the PSF core in the Star Center measurement.
 In case of observing an object with a known companion, changing these parameters may be useful to ensure that the position of the echoes do not coincide with the location of the companion. - h.
-Choice of neutral density filters for the Object and Flux measurements.
-The neutral density filter in the Sky and Star Center measurements is the same as used for the Object measurement. - i.
+Choice of neutral density filters for the Object and Flux measurements. - i.
 Field orientation, for field-stabilized observations.

-A complete list of user-defined parameters presented in Section 10.
+A complete list of user-defined parameters presented in Section 9.

-8.6.2 Purpose and properties
+7.6.2 Purpose and properties